markfasheh/duperemove/README.md

 hash their contents on a block by block basis and compare those hashes to each other, finding and categorizing extents that match each other.
-When given the -d option, duperemove will submit those extents for deduplication using the btrfs-extent-same ioctl.
+When given the -d option, duperemove will submit those extents for deduplication using the Linux kernel extent-same ioctl.

-Duperemove can store the hashes it computes in a hashfile.
+Duperemove can store the hashes it computes in a 'hashfile'.
 If given an existing hashfile, duperemove will only compute hashes for those files which have changed since the last run.
 Thus you can run duperemove repeatedly on your data as it changes, without having to re-checksum unchanged data.

-Duperemove can also take input from the fdupes program.
+Duperemove can also take input from the [fdupes](https://github.com/adrianlopezroche/fdupes) program.

-## Readonly / Non-deduplicating Mode

-Duperemove has two major modes of operation one of which is a subset of the other.

-When run without -d (the default) duperemove will print out one or more tables of matching extents it has determined would be ideal candidates for deduplication.
-As a result, readonly mode is useful for seeing what duperemove might do when run with '-d'.
-The output could also be used by some other software to submit the extents for deduplication at a later time.

-It is important to note that this mode will not print out *all* instances of matching extents, just those it would consider for deduplication.

-Generally, duperemove does not concern itself with the underlying representation of the extents it processes.
-Some of them could be compressed, undergoing I/O, or even have already been deduplicated.
-In dedupe mode, the kernel handles those details and therefore we try not to replicate that work.

-## Deduping Mode

-This functions similarly to readonly mode with the exception that the duplicated extents found in our "read, hash, and compare" step will actually be submitted for deduplication.
-An estimate of the total data deduplicated will be printed after the operation is complete.
-This estimate is calculated by comparing the total amount of shared bytes in each file before and after the dedupe.

-See the duperemove man page for further details about running duperemove.
+See [the duperemove man page](http://markfasheh.github.io/duperemove/duperemove.html) for further details about running duperemove.

 # Requirements